Sean Plunket

-Oliver Sean Plunket (known professionally as Sean Plunket) is a New Zealand broadcast journalist.
+Oliver Sean Plunket (known professionally as Sean Plunket) is a New Zealand journalist.
 Plunket has worked for several New Zealand broadcast media companies and stations including Radio Windy, Independent Radio News, Radio New Zealand, TV3, TVNZ, Newstalk ZB, and MagicTalk.
 Plunket also served as the communications director of The Opportunities Party during the 2017 New Zealand general election.
-In late 2021, Plunket founded the independent online radio station The Platform, which has marketed itself as promoting free speech, democracy, and debate.
+In late 2021, Plunket founded an online media site The Platform.

 Early life

 Plunket was born in Christchurch, the son of journalist Patrick Plunket.
 He was educated at Plimmerton Primary School and Nelson College from 1980 to 1982, where he was a member of the 1st XV rugby union team in 1981 and 1982.
 He went on to study at the Wellington Polytechnic School of Journalism.